lab1092/blender-manual_ja/manual/world/mist.rst

 Start
    The distance from the camera at which the mist starts to fade in Depth
-   The distance from :guilabel:`Start` of the mist, that it fades in over.
-Objects further from the camera than :guilabel:`Start+Depth` are completely hidden by the mist.
+   The distance from *Start* of the mist, that it fades in over.
+Objects further from the camera than *Start+Depth* are completely hidden by the mist.

 .. figure:: /images/25-Manual-World-MistFalloff.jpg